relikd/Memmon/README.md

 ### What is it good for?

-First off, Memmon is just 140 lines of code – no dependencies.
-You can audit it in 5 minutes and build it from scratch – just run `make`.
+First off, Memmon is less than 300 lines of code – no dependencies.
+You can audit it in 10 minutes...
+And build it from scratch – just run `make`.

 Secondly, it does one thing and one thing only: Save and restore window positions whenever your monitor setup changes.